Worldwide Friends of Yad Vashem

 The Holocaust is a defining event in human history, which generated a credibility crisis of major proportions in our most basic assumptions about the nature of mankind, of society, of the modern state, and of our responsibility as individuals to take a stand against unjust suffering of innocent people everywhere.
 These universal questions, and many others, touch upon the very foundations of civilization and even now, over sixty years since the end of World War II, we have not yet come to terms with the implications of this event.
 The Holocaust has therefore become a compelling challenge for concerned individuals all over the world.

 Yad Vashem is best placed to help these committed individuals to meet this challenge in an open, honest, and professional environment.
 Yad Vashem’s International School for Holocaust Studies is offering senior pastors and ministry leaders a unique educational experience.
-During a seminar in Israel the select group of about 25 participants will experience world-class lectures, moving Holocaust survivor testimonies and an introduction to Israel.
+During a weeklong seminar in Israel the select group of participants will experience world-class lectures, moving Holocaust survivor testimonies and an introduction to Israel through trips to key sites and monuments.
 (See appendix 1).
-In this special pilot program emphasis will be placed on the Bible as well as Christian theology as background to modern anti-Semitism.
+Special emphasis will be placed on Christian theology as background to modern anti-Semitism.
+The language of instruction will be English.

 Notification of acceptance:

-Participants are expected to be Christian leaders (pastors, ministry leaders), who will be using the knowledge gained during the seminar to connect their communities and ministries with Holocaust remembrance and education.
 Course participants are expected to attend all the sessions and to actively participate in the exercises and discussions.
-Following the course, it is anticipated that participants will host a Christian Friends of Yad Vashem event at their church or community.
-Note that this is not a seminar for educators.
-The seminar is not open to spouses.
+Following the course, participants are expected to host a Christian Friends of Yad Vashem event at their church or community.

-The selected participants will receive a scholarship covering course materials, field trips, hotel and meals.
-The scholarship does not cover round-trip travel from the participants' country of origin (USA), travel to/from airports nor medical insurance.
+All selected participants will receive a scholarship covering course fee, field trips, hotel and meals.
+The scholarship does not cover round-trip travel from the participants' country of origin, travel to/from airports nor medical insurance.

 Mail application to the contact address below:

-Dr. Susanna Kokkonen, Director, Christian Friends of Yad Vashem
+Dr. Susanna Kokkonen, Director, Christian Friend of Yad Vashem

 International Relations Division